The Drill for Breaking News

 - WORK FROM EDITED AND PUBLISHED COPY when updating, otherwise the desk will have to re-edit your story, slowing down the publishing process.
 Find a copy of your earlier update in a Publish basket in Lynx Editor or by doing a search in Lynx Editor.

 - Remember to add "trashlines" or advisory lines to updates noting what you have added or changed in each update.
-BOLD FACE your text changes to help the editing desk to edit and publish updates more quickly.
+BOLD FACE your text changes in subsequent updates to help the editing desk to edit and publish updates more quickly.
 (Desks please remember to remove the boldface before publishing.)

 - Do not "file and flee".
 Leave a contact phone number in the comment section of the header field or at the start of the body text of the story so the desk can reach your with any queries.